miguelestradam3/insurance_charge_prediction/README.md

-# Smoking prediction based on personal data
+# Insurance charge prediction based on personal data

 ### Prediction based on historical data

-Predict if someone smokes based on his region, personal data and insurance cost
+Predict based on his region and personal data